HoomanMinoosepehr/hoomo_rental_car/README.md

 Hoomo Rental Car
 Version: v1.0.0
 Framework:
+  - BackEnd: Ruby on Rails
+  - FrontEnd: Reac.js
 Database: PSQL

 Introduction:
-“Hoomo-Rental-car” is a platform in which users can rent a car or rent out their car if they have a car.
-Hoomo-Rental-car has been built using Ruby on Rails and it interacts through API with Reactjs on the frontend.
-This platform use PostgreSQL for its database.
+"Hoomo-Rental-Car" is a platform that allows users to either rent a car or list their own cars for rent if they own one.
+This platform has been developed using Ruby on Rails for the backend and communicates with React.js on the frontend via API.
+It utilizes PostgreSQL as its database system.

 Users:
 Guest User: A guest user can view the list of cars and access the individual car's show page, along with its comments and the number of likes for each comment.